MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-networking-china.md

 ### Corporate network best practices

-- It is crucial that all tenants first follow our public network guidance [Network planning and performance tuning for Office 365](https://aka.ms/tune).
+It is crucial that all tenants first follow our public network guidance [Network planning and performance tuning for Office 365](https://aka.ms/tune).
 The primary goal should be to avoid accessing global Office 365 services from China's private internet if possible.

-- Implement a private network or SD-WAN that carries corporate network traffic between China branch office locations and offshore egress locations such as Hong Kong and Singapore.
+- Implement a private network or SD-WAN that carries Office 365 network traffic between China branch office locations and offshore ISPs that egress at the nearest peering point outside China.
 - Configure user devices to access the corporate network over a VPN connection to allow Office 365 traffic to transit the corporate network's private offshore link.
-- Optimize the routing of Office 365 traffic to route [Office 365 URLs and IP address ranges](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges), particularly in the **Optimize** category, across private offshore links that egress at the nearest peering point outside China.
+- Optimize the routing of Office 365 traffic to route traffic to [Office 365 URLs and IP address ranges](https://docs.microsoft.com/office365/enterprise/urls-and-ip-address-ranges) in the **Optimize** category across private offshore links.
+This will improve performance and minimize bandwidth consumption by limiting optimized traffic to critical services that are most sensitive to high latency and packet loss.

 ### User best practices